This course is closed for enrollments, submit the form to get notified early next time this course runs.

 Thank you for your interest, you will be notified next time this course runs.

 Oops, something went wrong:

-Spencer Lueders is currently a Senior FX Technical Director at Sony Pictures Imageworks in Los Angeles.
-He's now here to work with you at CGWorkshops in this 8 week online, fully-mentored Houdini training course.
+Spencer Lueders is currently a FX Lead at Sony Pictures Imageworks in Los Angeles.
+CGWorkshops is lucky enough to have Spencer back with his 8 week online, fully mentored Houdini training course.

 Finally, you'll bring in the various elements you have created together in one final scene.

 Don't miss the chance to learn from one of the industry's most experienced Houdini professionals.

 This week we will be covering Houdini’s Procedural workflow, the User Interface, and explore a few of Houdini’s modeling tools.
 The goal by the end of the first week is to have a comfort level with Houdini’s interface as we will go straight into more complicated workflows and concepts throughout the following weeks.

 Can you feel the magic yet?
 For this week, we will cover the amazingness of the Copy Surface Operator (SOP) and its vast capabilities to create complex models, procedural animation and effects.
 We will also begin to cover the power of Noise and random values to give our geometry more organic behavior.

 Particles and Noise.
 The bread and butter of Houdini.
 We will get into what a particle is, how we can control it using forces, collisions as well as expressions.
 We cover how to surface and apply geometry to our particles.